anas-abbadi09/Control-System-Training-Program/Python - Part 1.md

 > “The idea of venv is to protect your system, and to have multiple incompatible projects running on the same system…” .
 > “The beauty of virtualenv is that it is disposable… you have a pristine python environment.” .

-### In One Sentence

-**Virtual environments give each project its own safe, reproducible, and conflict-free Python workspace—protecting both your code and your system.**

 #### Creating a Virtual Environment